Lisa Randall: Writing and science popularization

 Randall's books Warped Passages: Unraveling the Mysteries of the Universe's Hidden Dimensions and Knocking on Heaven’s Door: How Physics and Scientific Thinking Illuminate the Universe and the Modern World have both been on New York Times 100 notable books lists.

 Between the hardback and paperback release of Knocking on Heaven's Door, the quest for the discovery of the Higgs boson was actually completed, a subject discussed in the book.
 Scientists at the Large Hadron Collider found a particle identified as the Higgs boson.
 She said about the discovery, that even if people don't understand everything about it, "what an exciting thing it is that people are excited that there is something fundamentally new that has been discovered."
 Randall has an e-book entitled Higgs Discovery: The Power of Empty Space.
 Before the Large Hadron Collider was operating, she wrote an article explaining the discoveries that were expected from using it.
 She was commonly asked about the misconception that the LHC could make black holes that could destroy the planet.
 She answered that it was "not even conceivable unless space and gravity are very different from what we thought."

 Randall wrote the libretto of the opera Hypermusic Prologue: A Projective Opera in Seven Planes on the invitation of the composer, Hèctor Parra, who was inspired by her book Warped Passages.

 Professional organizations

-Randall is a member of the American Academy of Arts and Sciences (2004) and the National Academy of Sciences (2008), the American Philosophical Society, and a fellow of the American Physical Society.
+Randall is a fellow of the American Physical Society (2003) and a member of the American Academy of Arts and Sciences (2004), the National Academy of Sciences (2008), and the American Philosophical Society (2010).

 Randall has helped organize numerous conferences and has been on the editorial board of several major theoretical physics journals.